stevana/pipelining-with-disruptor/README.md

 Disruptor performs well.
 First of all, by using a ring buffer we only allocate memory when creating the ring buffer, it's then reused when we wrap around the ring.
-The ring buffer is implemented using an array, so the memory access patterns are predicatable and the CPU can do prefetching.
+The ring buffer is implemented using an array, so the memory access patterns are predictable and the CPU can do prefetching.
 The consumers don't have a copy of the data, they merely have a pointer (the sequence number) to how far in the producer's ring buffer they are, which allows for fanning out or sharding to multiple consumers without copying data.
 The fact that we can batch